vladimir-ilyashenko/pgsql-io/README.md

 # PGSQL-IO

-Steps to build a build environment on CentOS 7  & Rocky 8 on AMD
+Steps to create a build environment on CentOS 7 & Rocky Linux 8

 ## 1.) run ./setupInitial.sh to configure OS environment